pemami4911/pemami4911.github.io/_posts/blog/2023-01-27-there-is-no-agi.md

 There is a certain beauty to this cyclical, symbiotic relationship, at least to me.

 ---
 **Update April 2023**: It has since been reported that [OpenAI exploited workers to obtain labeled data](https://time.com/6247678/openai-chatgpt-kenya-workers/), presumably for RLHF.
+OpenAI's transition to a for-profit AGI company is a stark reminder that tech companies entrenched in a capitalist framework have a ruthless imperative to innovate at all costs.

 ## What are some implications of all this?